swaroski/Heroku_Deploy/README.md

 To deploy an application on Heroku, you'll typically need to:

--Create a Heroku account.
+- Create a Heroku account.
--Install the Heroku Command Line Interface (CLI).
+- Install the Heroku Command Line Interface (CLI).
--Log in to your Heroku account using the CLI.
+- Log in to your Heroku account using the CLI.
--Create a new Heroku app with a unique name.
+- Create a new Heroku app with a unique name.
--Set up your Git repository and commit your code.
+- Set up your Git repository and commit your code.
--Add a Heroku remote to your Git repository.
+- Add a Heroku remote to your Git repository.
--Configure any necessary environment variables.
+- Configure any necessary environment variables.
--Push your code to Heroku to deploy your app.
+- Push your code to Heroku to deploy your app.
--Open your app in a web browser or access it programmatically.
+- Open your app in a web browser or access it programmatically.

 **Heroku Deployment**